 - Selective: for the benefit of at-risk groups

-- Indicated: for the benefit of at-risk individuals
+- Indicated: for the benefit of people at-risk

 Six measures are reviewed using a range of academic and grey literature.
-Some measures offered consistent findings about the effectiveness of interventions and initiatives, while others were less clear.
-After reviewing the evidence, authors identified knowledge gaps that need further research.
-They also offered guidance for how the findings could be used to enhance prevention and education goals.
+Some measures offer consistent findings about the effectiveness of interventions and initiatives, while others were less clear.
+After reviewing the evidence, authors identify knowledge gaps that need further research.
+They also offer guidance for how the findings could be used to enhance prevention and education goals.
 Results from interviews with representatives who create gambling harm prevention and education programs are included.

 Overall, research evidence is limited for many of the measures.
 Improvements are needed to support policy decisions more fully.
 Opportunities exist to develop evidence-based policy for effective gambling harm prevention and education plans.